 Image cache expiration and image synchronization mechanisms are built-in.

 Juju can make use of several advanced features within LXD.
-They are explained on the Using LXD with Juju - Advanced page.
-It includes:
+For details see Using LXD with Juju - Advanced.
+These features include:

-- Add resilience to your models through LXD clustering
+- Adding resilience to your models through LXD clustering

 - Registering a remote LXD server as a LXD cloud